MatrixOrbital/EVE-Library/README.md

 ------------------------------------------------------------------
 ## Basic EVE Demo

-A quick and easy sanity check to ensure that your Matrix Orbital EVE3 or EVE4 SPI TFT Display and touch hardware works properly.
+A quick and easy sanity check to ensure that your Matrix Orbital EVE3 or EVE4 SPI TFT Display and Touch works properly.

 **Hardware Requirements**